prostomarkeloff/vkwave/readme.md

 # What is it?

-Framework for building high-performance & easy to scale projects interacting with VK's API.
+Framework for building high-performance & easy-to-scale projects to interact with VK's API.

 It's built over asyncio and Python's type hints.
-Minimal required version is `3.7`.
+Minimal version required is `3.7`.

 Our Telegram chat - [let's chat](https://t.me/vkwave)